scottwallacesh/concourse-terraform/README.md

 - `terraform-source-dir`: _required_. the terraform source directory.

-- `input-state-dir`: _optional_. when using local state, the directory containing the state file. you must also configure `STATE_FILE_PATH`. see [managing local state files](#managing-local-state-files)
+- `state-input-dir`: _optional_. when using local state, the directory containing the state file. you must also configure `STATE_FILE_PATH`. see [managing local state files](#managing-local-state-files)

 ### outputs

-- `apply-output-archive`: an artifact containing the terraform working directory will be placed here

-- `apply-output-state`: if local state files are present after the apply, they will be placed here as `terraform.tfstate` and `terraform.tfstate.backup`
+- `state-output-dir`: if local state files are present after the apply, they will be placed here as `terraform.tfstate` and `terraform.tfstate.backup`

 ### params